Versão em Português

 Beneficiary

-Timbira Indigenous population living in two Indigenous territories in the state of Tocantins and six in Maranhão, and Guarani Indigenous population distributed across 13 Indigenous territories in the Vale do Ribeira region (São Paulo) and six along the coast of Paraná.
+Timbira Indigenous population from 2 Indigenous Lands in Tocantins and 6 in Maranhão, and Guarani Indigenous population from 15 Indigenous Lands in the Vale do Ribeira region in São Paulo and 7 along the coast of Paraná

 Territorial scope